 Elizabeth bridge (or Elisabeth Bridge) was originally built in 1897-1903, so after the Chain Bridge, Margaret Bridge and Liberty bridges.
-It was named for Empress Elizabeth of the Austro-Hungarian Empire, the Hungarians great favourite, also known as Queen Sissi.
+The name was in honor of Empress Elizabeth of the Austro-Hungarian Empire, the Hungarians great favorite, who you probably know as Queen Sissi.
 It is one of the main fast traffic bridges of Budapest, and is perhaps not the most attractive, but it too has some stories to tell.

 What to look out for:

 Check out the statue of Empress Elizabeth in the small gardens to the north of the bridge on the Buda side, and the submarine-type doors in the towers that the bridge workers (who are obviously hobbits or Oompa loompas) use to access the upper levels.

 Address: Erzsébet Híd, Budapest , Budapest 1013, Map ref: 47.490893, 19.049155,

 Opening hours: public bridge, open all the time